Eat the Whales!

 1986: The Cognitive Kill-Switch

-Digital conspiracy board with glowing neon strings
+Intricate modern digital conspiracy board with glowing neon strings

 Phase IV: The Fall (The Great Enstupidation)

-• Global Academic Plunge: PISA 2022: math down ~15 points, reading down 10 — three-quarters of a school year lost in one test cycle (OECD, 2023).
+• Global Academic Plunge: The OECD's PISA 2022 results revealed an "unprecedented drop" in 15‑year‑olds' math and reading performance across developed countries; math scores down by almost 15 points, reading down by 10, equivalent to roughly three‑quarters of a school year lost in just one test cycle (OECD, 2023).

 Phase V: The Proof (The Cognitive Axis)

-Japan (Active Whaling)PISA 2022 MATH: 536
+Japan (Active Whaling)PISA 2022 MATH: 536 (Top Tier)

 United States (Banned)PISA 2022 MATH: 465